DataDog/documentation/content/en/tracing/profiler/profiler_troubleshooting.md

     touch dd-profiler-overrides.jfp
     ```

 2. Add your desired overrides to the jfp file.
-For example, if you wanted to disable allocation profiling and JVM system properties, your `dd-profiler-overrides.jfp` file would look as following:
+For example, to disable allocation profiling and JVM system properties, your `dd-profiler-overrides.jfp` file would look like the following:

     {{< code-block lang="text" filename="example-template.jfp" >}}
     jdk.ObjectAllocationInNewTLAB#enabled=false